-The Global Awareness through Hip Hop Culture Program is an award winning, innovative, standards-based music, language arts and social studies program designed to assist low-performing students in developing their language skills, life skills and global awareness through culturally responsive pedagogy.
+The Global Awareness through Hip Hop Culture Program is an award winning, media literacy, music, language arts and social studies program designed to assist low-performing students in developing their language skills, life skills and global awareness through culturally responsive pedagogy.

 The Global Awareness through Hip Hop Culture Program is designed for students between the ages of 13 to 19.
 It can be offered as: